francocurotto/my-website/content/cv.md

 ## 🧑‍💼Working Experience
 -------------------------------
+- **2023 - present, Laboratory Manager, Millimeter-Wave Laboratory**
+Supervision of radio frequency and electronics projects
+- **2022 - 2023, Data Scientist, Advanced Laboratory for Geostatistical Supercomputing**
+Development of a machine learning framework for hyperspectral image processing
-- **2020 - present, Senior Engineer, National Astronomical Observatory of Japan**
+- **2020 - 2022, Senior Engineer, National Astronomical Observatory of Japan**
 Maintenance of Correlator and Back-End systems
 - **2018 - 2020, Electrical Engineer, University of Chile**
 Design and implementation of digital Back-Ends for radio astronomy
-- **2014 - 2017, Teaching Assistant, University of Chile**
-TA for EL4002 Digital Design for 6 semesters

 ## 🗣️Communication Skills
 ----------------------------